iswinternear/Function-Frontend2/README.md

 ## Description

 This program is written in JavaScript and CSS.
-The program has four functions:
+The program has three main functions:

-connectWalletHandler - For connecting the metamask wallet
+connectAccount - which connects the user's metamask wallet

-AccoutChangedHandler - Chainging account from metamask can cause this function to work

-chainChangedHandler - Chainging the chain network in the metamask can cause this function to work

-getAccountBalance - Get the Balance of the token/coin in your metamask wallet.
+deposit - which deposits 1 ETH

+withdraw - which withdraws 1 ETH

 ## Getting Started